graphql/graphql-wg/GraphQL-TSC.md

 * There are two approvals by TSC members (not including the author)
 * The PR has been open for at least 72 hours

-Pull requests that change governance of the TSC (excluding the charter) must be open for at least 14 days, unless consensus is reached in a meeting with quorum of TSC voting members.
+Pull requests that change governance of the TSC (excluding the charter) must be open for at least 14 days, unless consensus is reached in a meeting with quorum of TSC *attending* members.

-If consensus cannot be reached, a pull request may still be landed after a vote by the TSC voting members to override outstanding objections.
+If consensus cannot be reached, a pull request may still be landed after a vote by TSC members to override outstanding objections.

 An exception is made for errata or to update meeting logistics.
 These may be landed immediately, provided all EasyCLA checks have passed.